 We have an active pre-clinical program to develop Ecobiotic microbiome therapeutics for other infectious diseases.
-The Phase 1/2 clinical study of SER-109 provided initial evidence suggesting that Ecobiotic microbiome therapeutics have the potential to eliminate colonization by microbial pathogens, such as VRE and Gram-negative Enterobacteriacea.
-Enterobacteriacea, such as Klebsiella, Morganella and Proteus, normally are present at low levels in the healthy colon, but like C. difficile, they can overgrow after antibiotic use.
+The Phase 1b/2 clinical study of SER-109 provided initial evidence suggesting that Ecobiotic microbiome therapeutics have the potential to eliminate colonization by microbial pathogens, such as VRE and Gram-negative Enterobacteriaceae.
+Enterobacteriaceae, such as Klebsiella, Morganella and Proteus, normally are present at low levels in the healthy colon, but like C. difficile, they can overgrow after antibiotic use.
 Enterobacteriaceae can include multidrug resistant organisms, or MDROs, that represent significant public health concerns.
 For example, carbapenem resistant Enterobacteriaceae, or CRE, is a significant problem in the United States.
 VRE, CRE and other MDROs colonize the gastrointestinal tract after antibiotic use and can spread through contact with patients and healthcare workers both in institutional and in community settings.

 We are currently designing and developing SER-155, an Ecobiotic microbiome therapeutic that is expected to have activity against Grampositive and Gram-negative enteric bacterial pathogens.
 We expect SER-155 to be used for the treatment of antibiotic-resistant bacteria to eliminate colonization and prevent infection.
 The selection of indication will be based on pre-clinical screening efforts, and the assessment of clinical development plan, regulatory path and market opportunities.
 We plan to conduct additional mouse and hamster studies as well as conduct further in vitro characterization of individual strains, including whole genome sequencing, sporulation efficiency and fermentation requirements in preparation for filing an IND.
-We anticipate filing an IND to initiate exploratory clinical trials of SER-155 in the second half of 2016.